techascent/tech.datatype/docs/dimensions-bytecode-gen.md

 This is great!
 We now have an implementation of LongReader compiled specifically to the equation it takes to transform those dimensions (and that have the same properties) as efficiently as possible into the local address space.
-This type translation also works if do something like reverse the indexes of the first
+This overall type translation also works if we do something like reverse the indexes of the first
 dimension:

 ```clojure